Asimov-Chuang/DeepHalo/B9Eq-4.md

 The reason they cannot capture exactly up to $k$-order interactions is that they attempt to learn context by directly entangling all item features.
 For instance, FATE combines global context with individual features but cannot restrict interaction depth.
 TCNet’s attention mechanism inherently mixes all items, effectively modeling full-order interactions by design.
 As a result, these models do not formulate context effects in a structured, decomposable way, making interpretation difficult.

-On the contrary, our model achieve more interpretability with a modular design:
+On the contrary, our model achieves more interpretability with a modular design:
 - Each layer introduces exactly one additional interaction order or $\times 2$ using quadratic activation.
 - The maximum effect order is bounded by the network depth $L$.
 - Residual and polynomial structures guarantee halo-decomposable utility functions.
 We will give a simple example later for better illustration.